dschulmeist/ada-template-website/datastory.md

 layout: full
 ---

 Welcome to the BlueSweater Lab, where we treat movies as complex chemical reactions—combining various elements that can either explode into blockbuster success or fizzle into obscurity!
-From budgets and genres to audience ratings and box office numbers, every factor plays a pivotal role in a movie’s success formula.

-<p style="font-weight: 700"> Our goal: to identify the key ingredients that contribute to a movie’s success and uncover what truly makes a film resonate with audiences.</p>
+<p style="font-weight: 700"> Our goal is to identify the key ingredients that contribute to a movie’s success and uncover what truly makes a film resonate with audiences.</p>

-In this exploration, we'll examine how different elements—such as ratings, star power, Oscar wins, genre, and production country—interact and influence a movie’s journey to the top.
+In this data story, we'll examine how different elements such as ratings, star power, Oscar wins, genre, and production country interact and influence a movie’s journey to the top.
 But first, meet the team :)

-## Meet Our BlueSweater Lab Members
+<h2> Meet Our BlueSweater Lab Members 🔬🧪🥽 </h2>

 <div style="display: flex; gap: 15px; justify-content: center;">
     <div style="text-align: center;">
         <img src="scientists_pics/ivan.png" alt="Ivan" style="width: 160px; height: 160px; border-radius: 5px; box-shadow: 2px 2px 6px rgba(0, 0, 0, 0.1); transition: all 0.3s ease;"/>
-        <p style="margin-bottom: 5px;">Ivan</p>
+        <p style="margin-bottom: 5px;">Ivan </p>
         <p style="margin-top: 0; margin-bottom: 0;">MSc in MTE</p>
     </div>
     <div style="text-align: center;">